dghuuloc/CS.Teach/LLMs/README.md

 * **2023: The Year of Generative AI**<br/>
 The release of **ChatGPT** by OpenAI marked a turning point, bringing LLMs into the mainstream.
 With millions of users in mere months, it set the stage for widespread adoption of AI chatbots.

+## The Difference Between Machine Learning and Deep Learning
+**Machine Learning (ML)** uses statistical methods to help machines learn from data, whereas **Deep Learning (DL)** builds upon ML by using complex neural networks that enable machines to recognize patterns, even in unstructured data like images and sounds.
+In essence:
+* **Machine Learning** relies on pre-defined rules and simpler algorithms.
+* **Deep Learning** uses a layered approach called neural networks, allowing for more advanced learning capabilities.

 ---
 ## Popular Transformer Models:
 * **Encoder-Only Models:** BERT, RoBERTa